Tobenna-Etiaba/ActiveDirectorySetup/README.md

 <h2>Step By Step Process</h2>

-- I started by creating a Windows server virtual machine in Azure with 2vcpus & 8GB of memory to ensure that the VM ran at a reasonable speed.
+- I started out by creating a Windows server virtual machine in Azure with 2vcpus & 8GB of memory to ensure that the VM ran at a reasonable speed.

 <img width="621" alt="Screenshot 2025-02-07 at 12 43 56" src="https://github.com/user-attachments/assets/20b1f8aa-c2fc-4ea8-81ff-eda4c9a18adc" />